 Offer access for ACH payments

-Because ACH payments remain Pending while the bank transfer processes, you can choose whether access is granted immediately or after the payment settles with the Grant offer access immediately upon checkout setting located in the Offer access section of your invoice settings.
+ACH payments remain Pending while the bank transfer processes.
+You can choose whether access is granted immediately after checkout or after the payment settles successfully using the offer access setting in invoice settings.

 If enabled:

-• If payment ultimately fails, Offer access will be automatically revoked
+If the payment fails, Offer access will be automatically revoked

 If disabled: